WhateverLiu/miniOpenCLrPackage/README.md

 The package function runs correctly under Windows.
 I can observe surge in GPU consumption.
 Currently I don't care whether the function would run correctly under Linux,

 ..and it doesn't.
-Just tested it on Ubuntu 16.04 on a virtual machine installed on Windows.
-Lots of explanations can be made, like did I install my Nvidia driver on Ubuntu?
+Just tested it on Ubuntu 16.04 on a virtual machine on Windows.
+Lots of explanations could be made, like did I install Nvidia driver on Ubuntu?
+Don't have time investigating it now.